dalibo/db2topg/README.md

 Overview
 ========================

-This is still a WIP.
-A lot of this code is untested.
-This warning will be removed in a few weeks.

 This set of scripts converts as much as possible of a DB2 database.

 First, you'll need a SQL dump of your schema.
 Use the db2topg script to convert it to a PostgreSQL schema.
 You can optionnally ask for a script to dump all the data from this database.

 If you want to migrate your data, run this produced script.
 Il will retrieve CSV files from DB2.
 Then you'll need to import these files into PostgreSQL, thanks to the deltocopy.pl script.
-You'll neet Perl's Text::CSV_XS module (packaged in most Perl environment).
+You'll need Perl's Text::CSV_XS module (packaged in most Perl environments).

 Steps